N0m4n904/maxstorage_ultimate/README.md

+# THIS IS A FORK OF THE MAX STORAGE INTEGRATION OF https://github.com/geeks-r-us"

 # MaxStorage Ultimate component for Home Assistant

 This is the MaxStorage Ultimate component for Home Assistant.
 It allows you to get the status of your MaxStorage Ultimate device in Home Assistant.